 Ejecting patrons from premises

-Under section 77 of the Liquor Act 2007, licensees, staff, and NSW Police can refuse entry or remove individuals from licensed premises for reasons including:
+Similar to the above, licensees, staff, and NSW Police can remove people from licensed premises for reasons including:

 • Intoxication